 How to Concatenate with Space in Excel (3 Suitable Ways)

-In order to concatenate with space, I am going to discuss 3 suitable ways in the following section.
-For more clarification, I am going to use a dataset with the First Name, Middle Name, and Last Name columns.
-We will apply the CONCATENATE, TEXTJOIN functions, and Ampersand (&) symbol as well to concatenate cells with space, Here’s an overview of the dataset for our today’s task.
+To demonstrate how to use the concatenate function, we will use a dataset with the First Name, Middle Name, and Last Name columns.
+We will apply the CONCATENATE, TEXTJOIN functions, and Ampersand (&) symbol.

 Concatenate with Space